Breaking News | Religion, Ethnicity Making Nigeria Weak, Ganduje Cries Out

 In his remarks, the former Governor of Ogun State, Segun Osoba commended the Governor for transforming the state into a modern city, noting that some facilities he saw abroad were now being replicated in the state.

-Earlier, the NGE President Mustapha Isa commended the Governor for his giant strides in the state, ranging from infrastructure, health, education, road network and skill acquisition center among others.
+Earlier, the President of the Guild of Editors, NGE, Mustapha Isa commended the Governor for his giant strides in the state, ranging from infrastructure, health, education, road network and skill acquisition center among others.

-In her remarks, the President Nigerian Association of Women Journalist, NAWOJ, Ladi Bala hailed the Governor for his gender sensitive posture, paying glowing tribute to the state that boasts up to 12 female permanent secretaries in Ganduje’s administration, which has other key offices women were occupying.
+In her remarks, the President Nigerian Association of Women Journalist, NAWOJ, Ladi Bala hailed the Governor for his gender sensitive posture, paying glowing tribute to the state that boasts up to 12 female permanent secretaries in Ganduje’s administration. administration which has other key offices women were occupying.

 Comments